sara-sabr/ITStrategy/presentations/en/SLF.md

   - No more status update meetings due to modern tools (KANBAN boards in the open)
   - This presentation not working in IE and refusal to make it work in IE because we're focusing on modern tech
   - Technical work needing to be reviewed by non technical staff for approval
+  - Defaults over standards

+Note:

-  - Defaults over standards (if an expert in their respective area proposes a different approach than the departmental 'default' they are free to do so -- perhaps that will become the next default)
+If an expert in their respective area proposes a different approach than the departmental 'default' they are free to do so -- perhaps that will become the next default.

 ---